dgraph-io/dgraph-docs/content/enterprise-features/access-control-lists.md

 +++
 date = "2017-03-20T22:25:17+11:00"
-title = "Access Control Lists" weight = 1
+title = "Access Control Lists" description = "In this guide, we explain Access Control Lists on Dgraph, which can be used to provide access protection to your data stored in Dgraph or Dgraph Cloud dedicated instances." weight = 1
 [menu.main]
     parent = "enterprise-features"
 +++

+Access Control List (ACL) provides access protection to your data stored in Dgraph.
+When the ACL feature is enabled, a client, e.g. [dgo](https://github.com/dgraph-io/dgo) or [dgraph4j](https://github.com/dgraph-io/dgraph4j), must authenticate with a username and password before executing any transactions, and is only allowed to access the data permitted by the ACL rules.

+ACLs are available to Dgraph Cloud users with dedicated instances.

 {{% notice "note" %}}
 This feature was introduced in [v1.1.0](https://github.com/dgraph-io/dgraph/releases/tag/v1.1.0).
 The `dgraph acl` command is deprecated and will be removed in a future release.
 ACL changes can be made by using the `/admin` GraphQL endpoint on any Alpha node.
 {{% /notice %}}

-Access Control List (ACL) provides access protection to your data stored in Dgraph.
-When the ACL feature is enabled, a client, e.g. [dgo](https://github.com/dgraph-io/dgo) or [dgraph4j](https://github.com/dgraph-io/dgraph4j), must authenticate with a username and password before executing any transactions, and is only allowed to access the data permitted by the ACL rules.

 ## Enable enterprise ACL feature